Hi, it will depend on your budget and what you want to do whilst in Dubai.

 Hop-on, Hop-off bus can be a pain especially on hot days, no air-con, takes you round the houses, better to pay a bit extra and go where you want by Taxi.

-3 days is about right for Dubai, everyone I met was very friendly. over 9 years ago
+3 days is about right for Dubai, everyone I met was very friendly. almost 10 years ago

 Sorry, didnt see your reply.
 I guess my reply is probably a bit late now.